bartificer/programming-by-stealth/docs/pbs29.md

 # PBS 29 of x – JS Prototype Revision | Glyph Icons

-In this instalment we’ll continue with our twin-track approach of revising JavaScript prototypes, and learning about HTML forms.
+In this instalment we’ll continue with our twin track approach of revising JavaScript prototypes and learning about HTML forms.

 We’ll start by moving our JavaScript revision out of the PBS playground, and over to [NodeJS](https://nodejs.org/), getting you much better error reporting.
-Then we’ll have a look at my sample solution to the challenge from [the previous instalment](https://bartificer.net/pbs28), and we’ll eradicate another _bad smell_ from the prototype.
+Then we’ll have a look at my sample solution to the challenge from [the previous instalment](https://pbs.bartificer.net/pbs28), and we’ll eradicate another _bad smell_ from the prototype.
 We’ll come face-to-face with the implications of the fact that variables don’t contain objects, but references to objects.
 If you don’t bear that fact in mind, you can end up with _spooky action at a distance_ that seems like the worst kind of black magic.
 The kind of bugs that baffle, mystify, and drive you nutty as squirrel poo!

 We’ll then switch gears back to HTML forms, where we’ll learn about a very powerful technique for including scalable vector-based icons in your form elements.
-These very special icons are known as _glyph icons_, and while rolling your own is a significant undertaking, you don’t have to, because you can use icon sets created by others.
+These very special icons are known as _glyph icons_.
+While rolling your own is a significant undertaking, you don’t have to, because you can use icon sets created by others.
 We’ll learn about glyph icons using the free and open source glyph icon set from [Font Awesome](http://fontawesome.io/).

 You can download a ZIP file containing the sample solution to the previous challenge, and, the example HTML file from today’s examples [here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/02/pbs29.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs29.zip).

-# Matching Podcast Episode 474
+## Matching Podcast Episode 474

 Listen Along: Chit Chat Across the Pond Episode 474